 What features to look for in a software crypto wallet?

-When choosing a crypto wallet, you should first look at security and privacy.
+When choosing a crypto wallet, you should look at security and privacy.
 If the wallet cannot secure your crypto, it is not worthy of being called a crypto wallet.
 As for privacy, your crypto wallet should never share your financial information with marketing companies or regulatory authorities.

 Other features to consider when picking a crypto software wallet are ease of use if you are a beginner and the number of blockchains supported if you dabble in DeFi ecosystems on different networks.